planetio/rango/README.md

 ----------------
     gem install rango

-What's new in 0.0.1
+What's new in 0.1.0
 ----------------
-Installation!
+Awesome new dsl!

 Getting Started
 ----------------